Periodicity and Free Periodicity of Alternating Knots: Canonical Decomposition of a Projection

 We label the vertices of ${\mathcal{A}} (K)$ as follows: if a vertex represents a TBD, we label it by its weight $a$ and if it represents a jewel, we label it with the letter $J$.

 Since flypes and flat homeomorphism do not modify the canonical structure tree.
-Flyping Theorem implies that:

-\begin{proposition} The canonical structure tree ${\mathcal{A}} (K)$ of a prime alternating link $K$ is independent of the choice of the alternating projection of $K$. \end{proposition} We can therefore speak of the canonical structure tree of $K$ (and not of $\Pi$).
+Flyping Theorem implies that the canonical structure tree is independent of the choice of projection $\Pi$ provided it is alternating.
+Therefore, we can speak of the canonical structure tree of $K$ (and not of $\Pi$): \begin{proposition} The canonical structure tree ${\mathcal{A}} (K)$ of a prime alternating link $K$ is independent of the alternating projection considered to represent $K$. \end{proposition}